 Create a New Engine

-To create a new Engine, go to the Engines list and click on the “Create A New Engine” button.
+To create a new Engine, go to the Engines list and click on the “Create Engine” button.

 The Create a new engine screen will appear: